cristianflorincojocaru/WAD-CINEMA-BOOKING-WEB-APP/README.md

 ---

-## 📋 Overview
+## OVERVIEW

-**The Film Vault** is a full-stack cinema management and ticket booking system built as an academic project.
+**THE FILM VAULT** is a full-stack cinema management and ticket booking system built as an academic project.
 It supports browsing movies, managing screenings, purchasing tickets, handling promotions, and administering cinema halls — all wrapped in a **cinematic dark-themed UI** with red accents and premium animations.

 The project repository is named `cinemawebapp`.

 ---

-## 🏗️ Architecture
+## ARCHITECTURE

 ```
 cinemawebapp/